 A hotel guest relations officer (GRO) is at the forefront of customer service.
 He or she is one of the first hotel workers to greet guests as they arrive.
 The GRO provides hotel guests with above-and-beyond service to ensure their experience will be worth remembering.
 The position ensures that guests are happy from the moment they step into the hotel until they leave.
 Sometimes, he or she continues to provide superior customer service after the guests are long gone.

 Aside from the job satisfaction of seeing that guests are happy with the services that they provide, GROs also enjoy the amenities of working for hotels.
 Hotel employees and their families get discounted rates at every location they serve.
 Some hotels offer employee discounts when dining at hotel restaurants or while utilizing in-room dining services.
-Depending on their employers, they may also get retirement benefits in the form of 401K, pension plan or stock options.
+Depending on their employers, they may also get retirement benefits in the form of 401K, pension plan, or stock options.
 Full-time employees also get health and medical benefits.
-According to indeed.com, as of 2009, the average annual income of a hotel guest relations officer was $49,000.
+According to SimplyHired, as of 2014, the average annual income of a hotel guest relations officer was $35,000.

 Duties of a Guest Relations Officer

 Upload your resume and have employers find you!